 Honorable mention goes to a couple other coffee shops, some of which I haven’t visited but have heard good things about from reliable sources.
 They are Red, White and Brew in Sea Isle, Cook’s Corner in Smithville and Cafe Noir in Stone Harbor.

 Whether you live at the shore or will be visiting this summer, check out some of these locally owned shops for coffee and sweet treats.
+If you’re planning on heading elsewhere, maybe head over to sites like chandigarhmetro.com for the best coffee shops in other locations.
 What are your favorite coffee shops at the shore?